keyy9/movie-rental-system/README.md

 # Movie Rental System

-A Java-based command-line application for managing a movie rental business.
-The system allows for movie management, customer registration, rental operations, and late return tracking.
+A Java-based GUI application for managing a movie rental business.
+The system allows for movie management, customer registration, rental operations, and late return tracking with a modern graphical interface.

 ## Features